VisualNeuroscience-UH/CxConstructor/README.md

-# Utilities
+# CxConstructor
-Simo's personal tools for use with python
+Tools to build cortical microcircuit systems for CxSystem2